mdrakibulislam-zero/PythonSystemInformation/README.md

 ## Python System Information:
 This is a simple system information finder program based on Python.
-It's able to find lots of system information.
+It's able to find CPU, GPU, Network, Memory, Disk and others system information.

 ## Outcome: